 - Enhance communication.
 When talking with your loved one, maintain eye contact.
 Speak slowly in simple sentences, and don't rush the response.
 Present one idea or instruction at a time.
 Use gestures and cues, such as pointing to objects.

-Some research also shows physical activity might slow the progression of impaired thinking in people with Alzheimer's disease.
-And it can lessen symptoms of depression.
+Some research also shows that physical activity might slow the progression of impaired thinking in people with Alzheimer's disease, and it can lessen symptoms of depression.

-- Encourage activity.
+- Engage in activity.
 Plan activities the person with dementia enjoys and can do.
-Dancing, painting, gardening, cooking, singing and others can be fun, can help you connect with your loved one, and can help your loved one focus on what he or she can still do.
+Dancing, painting, gardening, cooking, singing and other activities can be fun, can help you connect with your loved one, and can help your loved one focus on what he or she can still do.

 Limiting caffeine, discouraging napping and offering opportunities for exercise during the day might ease nighttime restlessness.

-- Encourage keeping a calendar.
+- Keep a calendar.
 A calendar might help your loved one remember upcoming events, daily activities and medication schedules.
 Consider sharing a calendar with your loved one.

 Plan for the future.
 Develop a plan with your loved one while he or she is able to participate that identifies goals for future care.
 Support groups, legal advisers, family members and others might be able to help.